rodsquad42/hello-world/README.md

 # hello-world
 Getting started with github

 I'm trying to learn Ruby on Rails on my own.
 It's a bit tough to understand everything that's going on and github was recommended as something I should have as well.
 So here I am.
 Second time practicing.
+This isn't easy :(